Electing the Executive Branch: Abstract

 \section{Abstract}

-\hide{\nimrod{one thing to check is whether SPAV "almost always" satisfies PJR..}} The executive branch, or government, is typically not elected directly by the people, but rather formed by another elected body or person such as the parliament or the president.
+The executive branch, or government, is typically not elected directly by the people, but rather formed by another elected body or person such as the parliament or the president.
 As a result, its members are not directly accountable to the people, individually or as a group.
-We consider a scenario in which the members of the government are elected directly by the people, and wish to achieve proportionality while doing so.

-We propose a formal model consisting of $k$ offices, each with its own disjoint set of candidates, and a set of voters who provide approval ballots for all offices.
-We wish to identify good aggregation rules that assign one candidate to each office.
-As using a simple majority vote for each office independently might result in disregarding minority preferences altogether, here we consider an adaptation of the sequential variant of Proportional Approval Voting (SPAV) to our setting, and demonstrate---through computer-based simulations---how voting for all offices together using this rule overcomes this weakness.
+We consider a scenario in which the members of the government are elected directly by the people, and wish to achieve proportional representation while doing so.
+We propose a formal model for allocation of $k$ offices (ministries), each associated with a disjoint set of candidates contesting for that seat; a set of voters provide approval ballots for all offices.
+We identify various scenarios pertaining to the `power' exercised by different offices and propose axioms and algorithms to satisfy these axioms to determine proportionally representative office allocations.
+As using a simple majority vote for each office independently might result in disregarding minority preferences altogether, here we consider an adaptation of the greedy variant of Proportional Approval Voting (GreedyPAV) to our setting, and demonstrate---through computer-based simulations---how voting for all offices together using this rule overcomes this weakness and satisfies a proportionality axiom.
 We note that the approach is applicable also to a party that employs direct democracy, where party members elect the party's representatives in a coalition government.
-Furthermore, we show how replacements for declined elected officers can be calculated from the ballot without re-election, and show a pencil-and-paper realization of the voting process.
+To this effect, we propose a simply explainable pen-and-paper realisation of GreedyPAV that is resilient in situations where candidates elected to a certain office choose not to fill it.